MoneyTools/MyMoney.Net/docs/Basics/Securities.md

 ![](../Images/Securities1.png)

 The **Private**  type allows you to track other kinds of non-publicly traded investments.
-If the [Stock Quote Service](../Accounts/StockQuoteServices.md) doesn't know what it is then you can enter the price details manually.
+If the [Online Services](../Accounts/OnlineService.md) doesn't know what it is then you can enter the price details manually.

 The little triangle arrow on the left side expands to show the stock split information.
 You can edit this grid to add any missing stock splits.
 Click the triangle again to hide the stock splits.